What is mortgage underwriting, and how does it work?

 What can I do if a mortgage underwriter rejects my application?

-There are many reasons an underwriter might reject your application.
+There are many reasons a mortgage underwriter might reject your application.
 From something as simple as missing paperwork to the amount you’ve asked to borrow is too great a risk for your cash flow.

 Another common reason is that your situation has changed since the initial application.
-For example, if you lose your job or take out additional loans, the underwriter will need to recalculate your figures to ensure you can still meet your obligations.
+For example, if you lose your job or take out additional loans that, in turn, affects your credit history, the underwriter will need to recalculate your figures to ensure you can still meet your obligations.

 Putting any issues straight is often a simple step causing only the slightest hiccup in proceedings.
 For example, missing documentation is easily located and supplied; credit scores can be improved by paying off existing debts and reducing monthly subscriptions, or taking a little longer to save a slightly bigger deposit is always an option.